-SBS Control unit
+SBS Control Unit

-The SBS Control unit should be mounted in a location allowing observation of the display by the machine operator outside the coolant spray zone of the grinder.
+The SBS Control Unit should be mounted in a location allowing observation of the display by the machine operator.
 A variety of mounting hardware is available for installation on horizontal surfaces or for rack mounting.
-Cabling connections to the control unit include the Vibration Sensor, RPM Sensor, and Valve Block cables, the power cord, and the selected machine controller interface cable (see: System Connection diagram).
+Cabling connections to the control unit include the Vibration Sensor and RPM Sensor, the power cord, and the selected machine controller interface cable (see: System Connection diagram).